Query Fanout Estimator

 • “How does query fan-out impact SEO strategy?”

-The agent will estimate which web search queries an Answer Engine is likely to run when answering this prompt.
+The node will estimate which web search queries an answer engine is likely to run when answering this prompt.

 Output Label (required)